jes/notes/softwareideas.md

 [2023-09-22](20230922.md) I tried to use tg-timer but couldn't get it to work, and I'm not sure if it's too specifically targeted at standard lever escapements with defined periods.

-I really just want something that will listen to the microphone and tell me what frequency it is ticking at, and maybe a way to plot some visualisation of the beat/regularity.
+I really just want something that will listen to the microphone or an audio/video recording and tell me what frequency it is ticking at, and maybe a way to plot some visualisation of the beat/regularity.

 ## Video hosting